How do I find out which apartments and residence hall rooms are available for selection?

 Can I find out what students selected in last year's housing selection?

 Yes.
-The Housing Office compiles a list of what was chosen last year.
+The Office of Residential Living compiles a list of what was chosen last year.
 We will post the list on your Housing-at-a-Glance

 page prior to the announcement of the selection order for the first selection phase of the year.